urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

 Therefore, we are providing _name and _symbol variables to our contract, which we immediately pass on to the ERC20 constructor, thereby initializing the ERC20 smart contract.

-**mint** is an internal function within the ERC20 standard contract, which means that it can only be called by the contract itself.
-If you as the developer want to receive some tokens when you deploy this contract, we call the _mint function to mint some tokens to msg.sender.
+**mint** This function sends an amount of newly created coins to another address.

-_mint takes two arguments - an address to mint to, and the amount of tokens to mint.
+It takes two arguments, an address to mint to, and the amount of tokens to mint.
  10 * 10 ** 18 specifies that you want 10 full tokens to be minted to your address.

 *Note: 10 ** 18 (which is actually 10 ^ 18).*